In this post, learn how to make a super easy huckleberry syrup recipe that is both carefree and healthy.

 This is a sugar-free huckleberry syrup recipe if you consider that no processed sugars are added.
 Honey technically has sugar, but it is a natural form.

 You can try adding natural sugar-free sweeteners such as monk fruit or stevia, but it will lose some of the texture and taste quality that honey provides.
-Many health experts, including me, consider honey a health food.
+Many health experts, including me, consider honey a healthy food.

 If you have diabetes, make sure to consider the total carbohydrate count and factor that into your daily meal plan.

 You can easily convert this into a sugar-free huckleberry jam recipe as well.
 How?
 Add pectin according to directions for blueberry jam recipes.
 Huckleberry preserves like this will be a treat all year long!

 Store this tasty huckleberry syrup in Mason jars.
 You can reuse these jars over and over for many canning food recipes and food gifts.